 Accessibility is a critical factor for all generations, but its importance varies depending on life stages.
 Baby Boomers, who may face mobility challenges as they age, require features like low-floor buses, priority seating, and clear signage.
 Transit systems that prioritize accessibility not only serve this group but also benefit others, such as parents with strollers or individuals with temporary injuries.

 Gen X, while generally more mobile, may have family members or colleagues with disabilities.
 Their transit choices often reflect a desire for inclusivity, such as using accessible routes or advocating for better amenities.
-The Eno Center notes that Gen X's pragmatic approach extends to accessibility concerns—they value systems that work reliably for everyone.
+The pragmatic Gen X approach extends to accessibility concerns — they value systems that work reliably for everyone, and the inclusive design principles that shape modern transit spaces are increasingly understood as service improvements, not just compliance.

 Millennials and Gen Z, who are more aware of social equity issues, are vocal about the need for transit systems that cater to diverse needs.
 They support initiatives like universal design, which ensures that transit is usable by everyone, regardless of age or ability.
-TransitCenter's 2024 findings show their commitment to equity, with younger generations more likely to advocate for fare-free options and expanded accessibility in urban transit.
+TransitCenter's 2024 findings show younger generations more likely to advocate for fare-free options and expanded accessibility — the same priorities that have made Toronto's TTC a focal point in the broader push to make transit genuinely inclusive.

 The Future of Transit: Bridging Generational Gaps